Belize: Law of Offshore

 Fiscal Incentives Act

-Normally tax holidays are given for a period of five years commencing from the date of production, but upon application the tax holiday period may be renewed for a further term not exceeding ten years.
-As an additional incentive, however, companies that will engage in Agriculture, Agro-industry, Food-processing, Mariculture or Manufacturing and whose operations are highly labour intensive and whose productions are strictly for export, can be granted tax holidays for up to twenty five years.
+Normally, tax holidays are given for a period of five years starting from the date of production.
+On application, this period may be renewed for a further term not exceeding ten years.
+As an additional incentive, companies that engage in agriculture, agro-industry, food-processing or manufacturing with highly labour-intensive operations and productions strictly for export can be granted tax holidays of up to 25 years.

 In addition, any dividends or other profits arising out of such an enterprise during the tax holiday period and paid to shareholders during such period shall not be taken into account when the chargeable income of the shareholders is being ascertained.
 This benefit, however, shall not apply:

 - where the total amount of the dividends or profits paid to the shareholder exceeds an amount which is equivalent to the total amount invested by the shareholder in the said enterprise during its tax holiday period; and